szolotykh/kinisi-motor-controller-firmware/commands.md

   - Range: 0 to 3
 Response:
  - encoderValue (uint16_t): The current value of the encoder.

+### START_ENCODER_ODOMETRY (0x13)
+Description: This command starts the odometry calculation for the specified encoder.
+Properties:
+- encoder_index (uint8_t): The index of the encoder to start the odometry calculation for.
+  - Range: 0 to 3
+Response:
+ - odometry (double): The odometry of the encoder in radians.

+### RESET_ENCODER_ODOMETRY (0x14)
+Description: This command resets the odometry calculation for the specified encoder.
+Properties:
+- encoder_index (uint8_t): The index of the encoder to reset the odometry calculation for.
+  - Range: 0 to 3

+### STOP_ENCODER_ODOMETRY (0x15)
+Description: This command stops the odometry calculation for the specified encoder.
+Properties:
+- encoder_index (uint8_t): The index of the encoder to stop the odometry calculation for.
+  - Range: 0 to 3

+### GET_ENCODER_ODOMETRY (0x16)
+Description: This command retrieves the odometry of the specified encoder.
+Properties:
+- encoder_index (uint8_t): The index of the encoder to retrieve the odometry for.
+  - Range: 0 to 3
+Response:
+ - odometry (double): The odometry of the encoder in radians.

 ### INITIALIZE_GPIO_PIN (0x20)
 Description: This command initializes a digital pin and prepares it for use.